 Born in Dublin, Ireland in 1957, O’Keeffe attended St. Martin’s School of Art, London and the National College of Art and Design Dublin.
 He subsequently studied at UCLA through a Fulbright Travel Scholarship, where he received an MFA in 1981.
 A professor emeritus at Kent State University, O’Keeffe currently lives and works in Cleveland Heights, Ohio.

 O’Keeffe has had solo and group exhibitions in New York, Los Angeles, Paris and Dublin and London, including at White Columns, NY; Temple Bar Gallery and Studios, Dublin; Cleveland Museum of Art, OH; Akron Art Museum, OH, Dorsky Projects, NY; among others.
 His work is in public and private collections including The Arts Council of Ireland; Bayer USA, Pittsburgh; Progressive Insurance, Cleveland; Kaiser Permanante, Cleveland and the Cleveland Public Library.

-He is the recipient of a number of awards, including a 2021 Ohio Arts Council Individual Artist Excellence Award, which the Ohio Arts Council has given him on thirteen previous occasions.
+He is the recipient of a number of awards, including a 2023 Ohio Arts Council Individual Artist Excellence Award, which the Ohio Arts Council has given him on fourteen previous occasions.
 In 2017, he was awarded a John Simon Guggenheim Memorial Foundation Fellowship.
 He has also received an Arts Midwest/National Endowment for the Arts Award, a Ford Foundation grant and awards from the Arts Council of Ireland.